Important Travel Document Information – Please Read

 |How to submit a Visa Application|

-A Visa is required for any third national wishing to enter the Netherlands or any other Schengen country.
+A Schengen visa is required for any third national wishing to enter the Netherlands or any other Schengen country.
 It could be a short-stay Schengen C-visa for stays of up to 90 days or a national D-visa / residence permit for longer stays in the country.

 Netherlands Work Visa